About Last Night... (South Park): Production

 In choosing which characters would be liberal or conservative, Stone admitted the choices were sometimes arbitrary.
 The character of Randy getting inebriated was always something the team found humorous; as a result, it was natural he become a hard-partying Obama supporter.
 In contrast, Mr. Garrison, who in the series is a "self-hating gay man", is portrayed as a McCain supporter to provide irony.
-In one possible storyline, then-President George W. Bush would heroically take the blame for the diamond heist, in a parody of The Dark Knight, but it was rejected as jokes about Bush had become overdone.
+In one possible storyline, then-President George W. Bush would heroically take the blame for the diamond heist, in a parody of Christopher Nolan's The Dark Knight, but it was rejected as jokes about Bush had become overdone.
 The episode includes details such as excerpts from Obama's victory speech and the stage and podium on which he spoke.
 For the victory and concession speeches, Parker wrote placeholder lines until after the election's outcome.
 Following Obama's victory speech, the duo found it remarkable the amount of placeholder material that turned out similar to the actual speech.
 Comedy Central, as usual, saw few finished sequences before the episode went to air, but raised questions over one scene in which Obama's grandmother "fakes" her death (Obama's real grandmother had passed the day preceding the election).

 The episode was completed on the morning of its air date, hours after they typically complete episodes.
 "We're delivering it right up against the wire every single week. ...
 Trey and I got home at 10:30 yesterday morning," said Stone to an interviewer the day following the episode's broadcast.